asaadsaad/MWA-homework11-angular01/README.md

 * State change
 * Unmounting the component
 ## Coding Practice Exercise
-1. Create a `ChildComponent` and pass an object to it as an input.
-2. Add an output to the component and listen to it from the parent component.
+In this exercise you would create two components `one` and `two` and pass an object from the first component to the second component through the parent.